shuzhao-li/yung/chapters/0_APPENDIX.md

-1839 he became a pupil in a children's school, opened by Mrs. Gutzlaff, the wife of an English missionary, his parents consenting to it in the
+1839 he became a pupil in a children's school, opened by Mrs. Gutzlaff, the wife of an English missionary, his parents consenting to it in the idea that it would be a profitable thing for him to learn the English language.

-APPENDIX 251

-Idea that it would be a profitable thing for him to learn the English language.
 Proving a bright scholar, he was in time promoted to the Morrison School, an institution founded by English mer-